gvwilson/thirdbit/src/fiction/santas/index.md

 [^try-funny]: She probably didn't mean, "Don't try stuffing a sock in my mouth," but we'll never know.

-"To the right" was a narrow corridor with painted metal walls and a rubberized floor.
+"On the right" was a narrow corridor with painted metal walls and a rubberized floor.
-Flat strips set into the ceiling cast orange light on doors like the one that slid closed behind them, each with a number and a cryptic legend like "Aux Batt" or "Emerg Whvr" stencilled on it.
+Flat strips set into the ceiling cast orange light on doors like the one that slid closed behind them, each with a number and a cryptic label like "Aux Batt" or "Emerg Whvr" stencilled on it.
 Finner fumbled with the bathroom's handle, then sighed with relief at the sight of a perfectly normal toilet and sink.